wendellpiez/XSLTug/readme.md

 1. Acquire Saxon (any version since 9.9)
 1. Set up your environment, \*nix or Windows
 1. Use the command syntax given to invoke XSLT transformations and pipelines
-1. Extend the command syntax with your own mapping configurations (in XML)
+1. Extend the command syntax with your own mapping configurations (in XML) to support your own processes

-### Acquire Saxon
+## Acquire Saxon

 Saxon is the industry-leading XSLT 3.0 processor.